The Dairy at

 The vaccine protects the goat against three painful and deadly diseases: Clostridium type C, type D and Tetanus.

-Goats are very suseptible to these three diseases and the treatments that are available, if contracted, are not very effective.
+Goats are very suseptible to these three diseases and the treatments that are available, if contracted, are not very effective which can lead to likely death.

 We vaccinate our milking does 30 days prior to kidding, which we would have already stopped milking her in preparation for her kids to arrive.
 We also do not start milking the doe for human consumption until at least 2 weeks after kidding.
 This would be approximately 6 weeks from the goats time of vaccintion until her milk is actually availble to the public.